novasamatech/subquery-history/README.md

 ./node_modules/.bin/subql publish -f ${project_file}.yaml
 ```

+## Contributors

+Special thanks to the Nova Wallet team for contributing to these projects.

 ## License

-SubQuery Nova is available under the Apache 2.0 license.
+_SubQuery Common API - Polkadot Transactions_ is available under the Apache 2.0 license.
 See the LICENSE file for more info.
-© Novasama Technologies GmbH 2023
+© SubQuery Pte Ltd 2023